Ladvien/ladvien.github.io/_posts/2019-01-24-deep-learning-natural-language-processing-toxic-comment-detector-mechanization-prep.md

 If you would like to enable access to the database remotely (see instructions in Appendix) you could use [Robo3T](https://robomongo.org/) to make sure everything is in place.
 But if you didn't get any errors, we're probably good to go.

 ### Test the Model
 Log into your server.
-We are going to test the model real quick, since it needs to fit in the RAM available.

-Notice, the `my_user` in the script should be replaced with the user name you created while setting up your server and proejct.
+We are going to test the model, since it needs to fit in the RAM available.
+The `my_user` in the script should be replaced with the user name you created while setting up your server and proejct.

 Type:
 ```